cujojs/rest/docs/wire.md

 `rest/wire` ([src](../wire.js))

-There are two aspects to the wire plugin the `rest` factory, and the `client!` reference resolver.

 **TIP:** In each of these examples, `{ module: 'rest/wire' }` is loaded as it provides the 'rest' factory to the wire.js spec.
 Without this module being loaded into the spec, the facilities below will silently fail.